hueanmy/Responsive-Website/README.md

 Absolute values cannot be resized horizontally / horizontally by devices.

-Some values can using: %, rem,
+Some values can using: %, rem, vh, vw, ch, ex, vmax, vmin

 ### %